Service, water supply, and wastewater disposal for bus, railway, and boats

 2 Source: Eurostat File „Evolution of rail passenger transport“; 2015

-In accordance with the Drinking Water Regulations, the German Federal Department of Railways is not the only body that makes strict demands of the materials used in the systems.
-The operators of the responsible public wastewater systems are also entitled to regulate the properties of the waste water fed into their sewage system.
+In accordance with Germany's Drinking Water Regulations, the German Federal Railway Authority is not the only body that makes strict demands of the materials used in the systems.
+The operators of the relevant public wastewater systems are also entitled to regulate the properties of the wastewater fed into their sewage system.

-At an international level, the specifications for the system interfaces for refilling drinking and service water must also be taken into consideration.
-The International Union of Railways UIC also stipulates specific measures for the hygiene and cleaning systems in passenger carriages in Leaflet No. 563 .
+At an international level, the specifications of the system interfaces for refilling drinking and service water must also be taken into consideration.
+The International Union of Railways (UIC) also stipulates specific measures for the hygiene and cleaning systems in passenger railcars in its Leaflet No. 563 .

-Flexibility and functionality are indispensable properties of technical systems that contribute to vacuum extracting fecal matter and waste water reliably and simply from passenger carriages and the central waste water system of a rail or maintenance station.
-Powerful pumps and user-friendly stationary and mobile supply and disposal systems on the platforms now ensure greater cleanliness in washrooms and far shorter train stoppages.
-Waste water and fecal matter tanks of passenger trains can also be drained almost anywhere.
+Flexibility and functionality are indispensable properties of technical systems that contribute to simple and reliable vacuum extraction of fecal matter and wastewater out of passenger cars and into the central wastewater system of a railroad yard or maintenance station.
+Powerful pumps and user-friendly stationary and mobile supply and disposal systems on the platforms now ensure both greater cleanliness in washrooms and far shorter train stoppages.
+Wastewater and fecal matter tanks of passenger trains can also be drained almost anywhere.

-Especially with multiple-station systems, the capacity and reliability of the pump play an important role, as it can otherwise cause trouble and delays which are difficult for passengers to understand.
-The heart of every system is the Vogelsang rotary lobe pump developed specially for viscous media, and media contaminated with foreign matter, which have proven themselves in this sector for decades in the form of a redundantly designed VacUnit.
-It is a compact, robust vacuum system that is not only easy to maintain, it also offers high suction performance.
+As the toilets in the trains need to be available continuously, the reliability of the pump plays an important role for multiple-station systems.
+The heart of every system is the Vogelsang rotary lobe pump developed specially for viscous media contaminated with foreign matter, which have proven themselves in this sector for decades in the form of the VacUnit vacuum pumping station.
+This is a compact, heavy-duty vacuum system with one or two pumps, which is particularly easy to maintain.

-Stationary supply and disposal systems in rail depots
+Stationary supply and disposal systems in rail yards

-To make waste water disposal and drinking water refilling as efficient as possible, T-Units are installed on many rail platforms around the world.
-Connected to the supply and disposal system, they permit direct access to vacuum extraction supply hoses and thus ensure the passenger trains are available rapidly.
-The problem is that there is not much room on the railway sidings – especially as certain safety clearances must be observed and accessways must be kept free.
+To make wastewater disposal and drinking water refilling as efficient as possible, T-systems are installed on many rail platforms around the world.
+They are connected to the central supply and disposal system and permit rapid access to the connectors on the vehicles.
+T-systems also solve the problems of space and safety on sidings.
+The special design allows safety clearances to be observed and accessways to be kept free.

-Hygiene requirements must also be observed for waste water disposal and drinking water supply, as these two processes must always be spatially separated.
+Hygiene requirements must be observed for wastewater disposal and drinking water supply.
+For instance, the facilities for supply and disposal must always be physically separate.
 Regulations like the German BGI even govern how drinking water hoses are handled.

-For hygienic reasons, the optimal connection of the vacuum extraction system and the WC tank nozzle on the train must be considered to prevent soiling on decoupling.
-To avoid incorrect application and associated hygiene problems such as contamination, they can therefore optionally be equipped with the EasyConnect non-drip suction coupling for Vogelsang disposal systems.
+For reasons of hygiene, the connection between the vacuum extraction system and the toilet tank connector on the train has to be well-designed to prevent soiling when decoupling.
+To avoid incorrect use and associated hygiene problems such as contamination, the EasyConnect non-drip suction coupling is therefore available as an optional fitting for Vogelsang disposal systems.

 Mobile solutions for location-independent supply and disposal

-Where stationary waste water disposal and drinking water refilling systems cannot be built, mobile alternatives are a good way of setting up economical workflows anyway.
-In addition to the scope of work to be performed, the space available also determines the type of supply and disposal vehicle.
-For instance, working and traffic routes constricted by technical facilities limit the options or existing working platforms limit the vertical clearance.
+In places where stationary wastewater disposal systems cannot be installed, mobile alternatives are a good way of setting up economical workflows anyway.
+The type of disposal vehicle depends on the scope of the work to be performed, as well as the space available.
+For instance, working and traffic routes constricted by technical equipment may limit the options available, or existing working platforms may limit the vertical clearance.

-Accordingly, choosing an efficient pump technology is the key, as not every technology is suitable for mobile applications.
-The compact, space-saving design of Vogelsang rotary lobe pumps offers an essential advantage when it comes to practicality and mobility.
-Even the simple version mounted on a hand cart permits flexible and hygienic vacuum extraction of waste water and pumping into the sewage system.
-The self-propelled supply and disposal vehicles impress with their excellent ratio of transport capacity to size.
-For transport platforms like low-emission and noise, battery-operated mobile disposal units, Vogelsang relies exclusively on cooperation with renowned manufacturers to guarantee long-term trouble-free operation.
+Choosing an efficient pump technology is therefore crucial, as not every technology is suitable for mobile applications.
+Rotary lobe pumps from Vogelsang are compact, self-priming, and bidirectional.
+They offer decisive advantages in these applications in terms of practicality and mobility.
+Even the simple version mounted on a hand cart permits flexible and hygienic vacuum extraction of wastewater and pumping into the sewage system.
+The self-propelled disposal vehicles impress with their excellent ratio of transport capacity to size.
+For electric platform trucks, which are usually battery-operated, Vogelsang relies exclusively on cooperation with respected manufacturers to ensure long-term trouble-free operation.

-Train toilets equipped with a BioUnit for cleaning waste water must be cleaned at regular intervals to ensure long-term operation.
-Disposal systems developed specially for these toilet systems should also be equipped with shredding technology in addition to the usual pump, as the solid matter present in the waste water cannot be pumped without treatment.
-Also, as all BioUnit toilets are not built in the same way, there are different standards and requirements for the disposal units.
-Stationary or mobile fully-automatic Vogelsang solutions can therefore be planned and built precisely to customer specifications.
+Train toilets equipped with a Bioreactor for cleaning wastewater have to be cleaned at regular intervals to ensure long-term operation.
+Disposal systems developed specially for these toilet systems should be equipped with shredding technology and a high-pressure flushing pump in addition to the usual pump, in order to remove the biosludge reliably.
+Also, as Bioreactor toilets are not all built in the same way, there are different standards and requirements for the disposal units.
+The stationary or mobile fully-automatic Vogelsang solution BioUnit can therefore be planned and built precisely to customer specifications.

-Large railway depots have countless technical systems which all play their part in economical and reliable operation.
-However, they can only do so if they remain ready for use to an equal extent, the devices are perfectly matched and with optimal time management.
-Reliable monitoring is required: on one hand to keep system operating periods as high as possible, and also to record rail traffic at station entrances and exits and service and maintenance stations precisely.
+Large rail yards have countless technical systems which all play their part in economical and reliable operation.
+However, they can only do so if they remain ready for use to an equal extent, the devices are perfectly matched, and their time management is optimal.
+Reliable monitoring is required, both to keep system operating times as high as possible, and also to precisely record rail traffic at station entrances and exits and service and maintenance stations.

 Online monitoring of operating messages and problems in systems

-Highly-compatible web-based control applications like the Vogelsang VEBSys fault portal allow operating data of all systems connected to the program to be accessed from anywhere.
-Above and beyond status documentation of Vogelsang devices like the double pump station, the T-system or the MSV cleaner cabinet, data from air conditioning, washing or alarm systems can also be output.
-That not only ensures that they are ready for operation, it can also be used for quality control.
+Highly-compatible web-based control applications like the VEBSys fault portal allow operating data of all the systems connected to the program to be accessed from anywhere.
+This portal not only documents the status of Vogelsang devices like the VacUnit vacuum pumping station, the TUnit T-system, and the CleanUnit cleaner cabinet, but can also display data from other systems as well.
+That makes sure that they are ready for operation, and it can also be used for quality control.

-As rail carriages in the EU are marked with a specific UIC number, they can be located reliably with appropriate optical camera systems – even at night using the Vogelsang UICScan.
-In addition to the vehicle number, the date and time, the columns mounted on the railway platform also record the respective passage speed.
-It is transferred either to Vogelsang VEBSys or another pre-installed online documentation system.
-No changes must be made to the vehicles themselves.
+As railcars in the EU are marked with a specific UIC number, they can be located reliably with appropriate optical camera systems—with the UICScan from Vogelsang this can even be done while the trains are moving.
+In addition to the vehicle number, date, and time, the columns mounted on the railway platform also record the speed at which the train moves past.
+The data is transferred either to Vogelsang's VEBSys or another pre-installed online documentation system.
+No structural changes are required on the vehicles themselves.

-All kinds of utensils are required for professional cleaning – besides cleaning agents and devices, hot and cold water and an environmentally friendly disposal option for graywater.
-In order to minimize the time and distance required for vehicle interior cleaning, cleaning agents and the associated installations must be provided to the user at easily accessible, strategically located places.
+All kinds of supplies are required for professional cleaning—cleaning agents and devices, hot and cold water, and an environmentally friendly disposal option for graywater.
+In order to minimize the time and legwork required for vehicle interior cleaning, cleaning agents and the associated installations have to be provided to users at easily accessible, strategically located places.

-Anyone traveling on lakes and oceans with sailboats and motor boats knows appreciates the beauty of nature.
-Water sport is increasingly popular, creating demand for hygienic and simple waste water disposal systems.
-Irrespective of the increasingly stricter requirements for harbor operations with berths for yachts and boats when it comes to disposing of fecal matter and waste water, the skippers’ environmental awareness is also on the rise.
-Instead of simply emptying waste water tanks into the water body, professional disposal stations, which can also be operated by anybody, are an important criterion for demanding boat owners when choosing their harbor.
+Anyone traveling on lakes and oceans with sailboats and motorboats knows and values the beauty of nature.
+This aquatic leisure activity is increasingly popular, creating demand for hygienic and simple wastewater disposal systems.
+This is not just because of the increasingly strict requirements for harbors with berths for yachts and boats when it comes to disposing of fecal matter and wastewater; the skippers’ environmental awareness is also on the rise.
+Instead of simply emptying wastewater tanks into the water, disposal stations that are professional yet can also be operated by anybody are an important criterion for demanding boat owners when choosing a harbor.

-Depending on the location, harbor size and number of berths, there are several questions for harbor operators: What capacity disposal station is required?
-Is a stationary pump sufficient, or do I need a mobile solution?
-And who actually pays for this service?
+Depending on the location, harbor size, and number of berths, there are several questions for harbor operators: What does the capacity of a disposal station need to be?
+Is a stationary pump sufficient, or do I need a mobile option?
+And who is going to pay for this service?

-Customer-oriented, high performance models like the PierPump by Vogelsang are easy to operate and also allow bilge water or graywater to be pumped directly into the sewage system.
-The integrated rotary lobe pump means that the PierPump is not susceptible to foreign matter, so that the vacuum extraction process does not come to halt if the wastewater contains oil or other foreign matter.
-Wastewater tanks are vacuum extracted in five minutes on average, and the voyage can continue.
+Customer-oriented high-performance models like the PierPump by Vogelsang are easy to operate and, on request, also allow bilge water or black water to be pumped directly into the sewage system.
+The integrated rotary lobe pump means that the PierPump is not susceptible to foreign matter, so that the vacuum extraction process does not come to halt if the wastewater contains foreign matter.
+Wastewater tanks are vacuum extracted in a very short time, and the voyage can continue.